-Create your own Rustic Wall planter from reclaimed wood, a couple old mason jars and a few household plants!
+Create your own rustic mason jar planter or organizer from reclaimed wood, a couple of old mason jars, and a few household plants!
 This adorable planter makes a great gift as well . . .

 1 small section of board- entirely dependent on how many jars you want to have.

 1 Steel Hose Clamp (sz 3 1/126- 4″ works great for pint & Quart Size Jars) If you’re creating a small kitchen herb garden & prefer to use jelly jars, use 2 1/16 to 3″ size

 Potting soil and a few cheap plants (the ones pictured were dug up from my front yard)